Algonquin Hotel: Changing clientele

 By the early 1960s, major literary and theatrical figures were beginning to favor more upscale hostelries, and "the poorer actor could not afford Algonquin prices".
-Even so, the bar and restaurants were often filled to capacity.
+Even so, the bar and restaurants were often full.
 The Algonquin still had a relatively small capacity compared to newer hotels, and it had only two elevators, one of which was used for freight during off-peak periods.
 Unlike other hotels with automatic elevators, the Algonquin still employed elevator operators; when the hotel's elevators were replaced in 1965, the new elevator cabs were deliberately designed without space for automatic buttons.
 In addition, it did not offer gaudy entertainment or host private parties; the only visible symbol of luxury was the dining room's crystal chandelier, which the hotel had bought in the 1930s for $25.
 The Algonquin's staff knew many of the guests by name, and its valet was friends with many of the hotel's theatrical guests.
 Following an extensive marketing campaign in Europe in the mid-1960s, the Algonquin became popular among European travelers.
-To cater to these new guests, Smith designed a new marquee above the entrance, which was installed in 1965 and decorated in an old English style.
+To cater to these new guests, Smith designed a new marquee above the entrance, which was installed in 1965.
 The New Yorker magazine, which had been established at the hotel, hosted a party for the Algonquin's 75th anniversary in 1977.

-By then, the Algonquin employed close to 200 staff members, about one for each room on average.
+By the late 1970s, the Algonquin employed close to 200 staff members, about one for each unit on average.
 The hotel remained popular, despite not offering any weekend discounts, as newer hotels did.
 The Algonquin also ran few formal advertisements, instead obtaining most of its business through word-of-mouth marketing.
-On the other hand, nightly room rates ranged from $43 to $80, and so the hotel had many repeat guests.
+Nightly room rates were relatively cheap, ranging from $43 to $80, so the hotel had many repeat guests.
 Staff recorded each guest's needs and preferences on index cards.
 Many of the hotel's staff were employed there for several years, long enough to memorize guests' preferences.
-By the late 1970s, the "Algonquinites list" comprised nearly 5,000 names.
+The "Algonquinites list" comprised nearly 5,000 names.

 The hotel's Oak Room reopened as a cabaret venue at the end of 1980.
-The rooms were refurbished again in the mid-1980s.
-The Algonquin continued to rent rooms at cheap rates compared with the city's other hotels.
+The units were refurbished again in the mid-1980s.
+The Algonquin's room rates continued to be cheaper than those at the city's other hotels.
 Even so, Ward Morehouse III wrote in 1981 that the Algonquin "just never seems to worry about the so-called 'bottom line', or profit picture, despite the fact it is one of the most reasonably priced first-class hotels in the city."